 |Dietary Fiber 1g||4%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Pour mixture into a baking pan and place in freezer.
+Pour the mixture into a baking pan and place in the freezer.
 Gently stir the crystals every 30 minutes or so and leave until all of the liquid is crystallized but not frozen solid, and the mixture is smooth, about 3 hours.

 Scoop into small cups.

 - If you find that the lemon Italian ice has become too hard, use a large metal spoon to scrape the mixture and break up the ice crystals.
 Serve immediately.

 - You can make this recipe ahead of time if you like and store in the freezer, covered, for up to 4 days.
 Either thaw a bit in the refrigerator before serving (until it is no longer rock hard and you can somewhat easily scoop with a spoon) or break into chunks and place in a food processor and pulse until smooth.

 - If you prefer your Italian ice slushy, remove from the freezer sooner once it has reached the desired consistency.